Alcohol and Drug Support Line

 The Client Charter outlines the rights and responsibilities of people who use the services provided by the Alcohol and Drug Support Service.

 If you would like to provide feedback on your contact with our service please click here.

 - Alcohol and Drug Support Line Supporting Aboriginal Families Flier

 - Alcohol and Drug Support Service Resource Order Form

 For people who speak little or no English, please see our resources for non-English speakers.

-If English not your first language, you can get free translation support through Translating and Interpreting Service (TIS National) by phoning 131 450
+If English is not your first language, you can get free translation support through the Translating and Interpreting Service (TIS National) by phoning 131 450